Spindrift (band): Classic Soundtracks

-In Spring of 2011, SPINDRIFT released Classic Soundtracks Volume 1 on Xemu Records.
-The album featured 14 theme songs to various film scores they are set to and up to 8 different directors participated in the project.
-The film clips, music videos, and movie trailers were all premiered on IFC and featured films by Burke Roberts, J. X. Williams, Abigail Bean, Simon Chan, and many others.
+In Spring of 2011, Sindrift released Classic Soundtracks Volume 1 on Xemu Records.
+The album featured 14 theme songs to various film scores with up to 8 different directors participating in the project.
+The film clips, music videos, and movie trailers all premiered on IFC and featured films by Burke Roberts, J. X. Williams, Abigail Bean, Simon Chan, and many others.
 The music crossed genres such as Bollywood songs, Science fiction, Exploitation films, and Film noir.
 The album was engineered by Ethan Allen (of Gram Rabbit) and mastered by Howie Weinberg.
 The band went on to tour Europe in the Spring of 2011 for 2 months supporting Black Mountain, Dead Meadow, and Kurt Vile and did a full U.S. and Canadian tour in the Fall with The Black Angels and Dead Meadow totaling over 100 live shows throughout the year.